laughingdogbicycles/laughingdogbicycles/_posts/2023-11-17-thanksgiving-hours.md

 excerpt_separator: "<!--more-->"
 ---

 We are open part of the holiday weekend!
-We'll be closed Thursday (and maybe Friday) but open on Saturday
+We'll be closed Thursday (and maybe Friday) but open on Saturday.

 <!--more-->